Practice Trial of Thomas Richardson

 I now understand, fully, why, during final arguments and the jury selection process, Alger County Prosecutor Karen Bahrman smiled broadly as she stated to the jury why she likes circumstantial evidence so much.
 The individual pieces of circumstantial evidence and hearsay testimony might be assembled, like jigsaw puzzle pieces, into many fantastic combinations that have little connection with reality.
 Then the power and resources of the state can be used to convince jurors of the prosecution's interpretation of its completed puzzles of choice.

-On an international scale, President Bush and his administration did, and still does, the same thing to convince the public regarding the "Iraq puzzle", as others did regarding the "Vietnam puzzle", Germany's historic "Jewish puzzle" and, of course, the "slavery and indigenous natives puzzles" around the world.
+On an international scale, President Bush and his administration did, and still does, the same thing to convince the public regarding the "Iraq puzzle", as others did regarding the "Vietnam puzzle", Germany's historic "Jewish puzzle" and, of course, the "slavery and indigenous population puzzles" around the world.
 On a local scale, Schoolcraft County Prosecutor, Peter Hollenbeck, pursued prosecution of a totally fabricated "Lakeside Road puzzle", that I witnessed being created, documented elsewhere at this web site.

 History is littered with the corpses of those victimized by circumstantial evidence, interpreted by subjective imaginations with a mission in mind.
 The validity of circumstantial evidence is no better than those who choose to interpret it, to satisfy their particular agenda; and government entities are notorious for using the collective resources of the state to overpower any legitimate defense by those without equivalent resources.

-That the defense attorneys have the same opportunity as the prosecution to present their interpretation of the same circumstantial evidence and hearsay, as it applies to their theories and arguments, does little to ensure their defendant a "fair" trial.
+That Richardson's defense attorneys have the same opportunity as the prosecution to present their interpretation of the same circumstantial evidence and hearsay, as it applies to their theories and arguments, does little to ensure their defendant a "fair" trial.
 They are unknown "hired guns" for a flawed stranger run afoul of local law enforcement officials vs. local law enforcement, investigative and adjudication authority figure public servants, of "unassailable integrity", elected and hired by the local "public" to ensure local public safety, in that part of the country where the public everyone "knows" everything, about everyone else, either directly or indirectly.

 The "scales of justice" were automatically tilted in favor of the prosecution.
 Had the trial taken place in Grand Rapids, before a jury of those that live in the "real world", unconnected with the too close personal, professional, political, social and religious lives of those in the backwater counties of Alger and Schoolcraft, I would be far less harsh.